Looking for last minute ideas for a Light Party? Here are 26 tried & tested crafts & games for kids of all ages to enjoy!

 Add a verse from Psalm 139 on the back.

 Add eco-friendly glitter, some warm water, glycerine & a few drops of blue/purple liquid food colouring to a jar (or recycled plastic bottle), attach the lid firmly & watch the glitter swirl as you gently shake it.
 As you shake it thank God for our amazing world, may we always take care of it.

-Attach this verse on a label; ", Psalm 8:9
+Attach this verse on a label; "Lord, how majestic is your name in all the earth!"
+Psalm 8:9

 :: DIY Superhero Cuffs

 Turn yourself into a Superhero with these Superhero cuffs from Kids Activities.
 Great for younger children, encouraging imagination, & thinking about different Super Powers.
 You could encourage the children to think about the different superpowers they already have...
 Kindness, love, friendship etc.

 Attach this Bible verse to the cuffs; “I can do all things through Christ who gives me strength” Philippians 4:13